AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 ## Introduction

 [ChatGPT][1] has taken over a lot of technology news in the last month.
 Within days, [Stack Overflow banned ChatGPT][2], due to
 [subtle errors that the chatbot is prone to make][3].
-I've also written about how I hope that ChatGPT's existance will change the hiring processes in the technology industry, because of how easily it can solve [LeetCode][4] and [TestGorilla][5] technical interview problems.
+I've also written about how I hope that ChatGPT's existence will change the hiring processes in the technology industry, because of how easily it can solve [LeetCode][4] and [TestGorilla][5] technical interview problems.